InertiaSolutionsGroup/Injury-Report/docs/n8n-interactions.md

 - Defined by `REACT_APP_INJURY_REPORT_IMPROVER_URL`

 ### Sequence of Events
-1. User fills out and submits the injury report form
+1. Teacher fills out and submits the injury report form
 2. Application constructs the report data payload and sends via HTTP POST request to the Injury Report Improver webhook
 3. n8n workflow receives the payload and performs AI processing
 4. n8n returns a response with Enhance Report Field Content (If the teacher provided sufficient initial content) or request for better content from teacher.